CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Unlike the previous BitLocker implementation, so-called Device Encryption, which is also based on BitLocker in the background, is automatically enabled so that the device is encrypted from the beginning.
 This happens as follows:

 During a clean installation of Windows Server 2012 R2, the server is prepared for first use.
 It also initializes device encryption and initially encrypts the disk of the operating system and the other disks with a key stored in plain text.
 The security of the data at this time corresponds to a BitLocker encryption in standby mode (Suspended), in which the key is in plain text on the hard disk.
 If the server is not added to a domain, it requires a Microsoft account that has been granted administrative rights on the server.
 Once the administrator logs in with the Microsoft account, the plain text key is deleted, a recovery key is uploaded to the Microsoft account (online), and TPM protection is created.
-If the recovery key is needed later (for example, if the TPM is damaged), the administrator can get it back using a second device and the Microsoft account.
+If the recovery key is required later (for example, if the TPM is damaged), the administrator can obtain it again using a second device and the Microsoft account.

 If the user logs on via a domain account, the plaintext key is not deleted until the server has entered the domain and the recovery key then successfully created has been successfully saved in the Active Directory Domain Services.
 The Computer Configuration \ Administrative Templates \ Windows Components \ BitLocker Drive Encryption \ Operating System Drives GPO must be enabled and the "Do not enable BitLocker until recovery information is stored in AD DS for operating system drives" option should be selected.
 Only then does TPM protection become active, thus completing device encryption.